maxamel/GDHChat/README.md

 1) Write basic tests for the service module.

-2) Support the feature of connecting strangers on the basis of interests.
+2) Document the entire code.

+3) Add progress bar when searching for users with common interests.

-3) Support the reCaptcha service using JavaFX webpage rendering (when Omegle supports this).
+4) Support the reCaptcha service using JavaFX webpage rendering (when Omegle supports this).